mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 A good example of logic is the concept of calculated / formula fields.
 When defining an Object in Salesforce it is possible to define fields of different types (numbers, text, checkboxes, etc.).
 Those fields can either be editable by the user, or they can be calculated.
 Those fields can execute simple arithmetic operations like sum building, but they can also be defined as complex formulas.

 Those Formulars are conceptually very similar to a function in an Excel cell, like <code>=SUM(MIN(A1:A3), MAX(B5:B10))</code>.
-Similar to Excel the Salesforce Configuration User Interface supports the user with explanations and a Click-and-Point tool.
+The Salesforce Configuration User Interface supports the user with explanations and a Click-and-Point tool.

 The following configuration UI contains a definition of a calculated field for the Pet object.
 It calculates a reminder date that can be used for sending out email reminders to the Vets about an upcoming Pets Birthday:

 <img src="/images/salesforce-through-the-lens-of-a-java-dev-part-2/formular.png" />

+The formula represents something like this:

+> Reminder Date is seven days before the birthday in the current year or at the first of the month in case the birthday is too early in the month.

 Defining those formulas requires to have an understanding of this dedicated formula language from the user.
 But conceptually it only requires the same level of understanding as for defining an Excel calculated cell.
 As seen in the Screenshot Salesforce tries to help the builder/developer here via inline help e.g.